-In sum, this assessment has provided the Fire Safe Council with a baseline analysis of ecosystem service benefits (albeit not used in the CWPP Core Team analysis.)
+In sum, this assessment has provided the Fire Safe Council with a baseline analysis of ecosystem service benefits (albeit not used in the CWPP Core Team analysis)...)
 Future applications may build upon the current assessment so that the conservative baseline become further refined and broadened to reflect more ecosystem goods and services.
-Figure 24 demonstrates the distribution of ESVs throughout the County while Figure 25 compares and contrasts the ESVs with structural/parcel improvement values (both normalized across the County).
+Figure 1724 demonstrates the distribution of ESVs throughout the County while Figure 1825 compares and contrasts the ESVs with structural/parcel improvement values (both normalized across the County).

-1 For instance, if grey-scale literature with valuations studies were included, we might have ESV values for some of the land cover types not included in the peer-reviewed literature.
+&lt;sup>2 For instance, if grey-scale literature with valuations studies were included, we might have ESV values for some of the land cover types not included in the peer-reviewed literature.

-Figure 24: Nevada County Average ESVs per Acre (all values are in 2006 USD/acre/year)
+Figure 1724: Nevada County Average ESVs per Acre (all values are in 2006 USD/acre/year)

-Figure 25: Nevada County Comparison of ESVs and Parcel Values
+Figure 1825: Nevada County Comparison of ESVs and Parcel Values